 Is Setting Powder Necessary?

 Yes, setting powder is necessary if you want to keep your makeup application set well and look fresh all day.
-Setting powder helps to give you a natural seamless look absorbing excess oil from the skin.
+Setting powder helps to give you a natural, seamless look by absorbing excess oil from the skin.